A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Existing ``Baseline'' Design-Based Estimators

 where $w_i = \frac{\no\nt}{\no+\nt}$ is proportional to the \textit{harmonic mean} of cluster sizes.

 In its regression formulation, this estimator appears similar to the H\'ajek estimator.
 However, in its closed form, it is clear that these two estimators have distinct properties.
-The WLS-P estimator does not have a random denominator, as the H\'ajek estimator.
-However, it is still a biased estimator for the ATE because the individual terms $\frac{w_i}{\sum_{i=1}^M w_i}(2T_i -1) (\Ybo - \Ybt)$ are not unbiased estimates of $\tau_i/N$, except under a specific setting.
-Namely, the WLS-P estimator is biased for the ATE unless the cluster sizes within pairs are equal for all pairs in the study \citep{imai_essential_2009}.
-Additionally, this bias does not disappear asymptotically.
+Unlike the H\'ajek estimator, the WLS-P estimator does not have a random denominator.
+However, it is still a biased estimator for the ATE because the individual terms $\frac{w_i}{\sum_{i=1}^M w_i}(2T_i -1) (\Ybo - \Ybt)$ are not unbiased estimates of $\tau_i/N$ unless the cluster sizes within pairs are equal for all pairs in the study \citep{imai_essential_2009}.
+Importantly, unlike the H\'ajek estimator, this bias does not disappear asymptotically.